vruusmann/openscoring.io/_posts/2020-01-02-stacking_sklearn_lightgbm_xgboost.md

 ])
 ```

-Stacking provides an interesting opportunity to rank LightGBM, XGBoost and Scikit-Learn estimators based on their predictive performance.
+Stacking offers an interesting opportunity to rank LightGBM, XGBoost and Scikit-Learn estimators based on their predictive performance.
 The idea is to grow all child decision tree ensemble models under similar structural constraints, and use a linear model as the parent estimator (`LogisticRegression` for classifiers and `LinearRegression` for regressors).
 The importance of child estimators is then proportional to their estimated coefficient values.